jcande/blog/content/sancov.md

 Just like `__sanitizer_cov_trace_pc_guard_init`, we setup another array that corresponds to hit counters for the instrumented edges.
 In the compilation output we can see we (really explicitly, thanks to -O0) retrieve the value into al, increment it by 1, and store it back into the proper slot (e.g., `.L__sancov_gen_.1`).

 # Wrapping Up
 Hopefully this has been a helpful overview of some ideas behind sanitizers.
 Now you should be able to implement both sides of the interface.
+You can generate guards to pass into consumers, or handle calls from arbitrary programs.
 If you want to instrument an emulator you can now add the proper calls to the equivalent runtime consumer by mimicking the approach LLVM took.
 If you'd like to create your own fuzzer and take advantage of compiler instrumentation, you should be able to crib from honggfuzz.

 Similarly, you can now abuse the interface and get a nice genetic fitness framework by manipulating the various fuzzers that consume the sancov data!